mowito/mw_lidar_fusion/README.md

 - polygon: coordinates of edges of the polygon to be cropped from the Laserscan/Pointcloud data

-- angle_min: minimum angle for which data from all input lidar's is included in the fused scan
+- angle_min: minimum angle for each lidar seperately for which data from lidar's input is included in the fused scan

-- angle_max: maximum angle for which data from all input lidar's is included in the fused scan
+- angle_max: maximum angle for each lidar seperately for which data from lidar's input is included in the fused scan

 - polygon_topic_name: topic name at which coordinates of edges of the polygon will be published

+Note: All angles from angle_min and angle_max as with respect to the base link.

 ## Testing On Simulation